 There is clearly a disconnect between the support employers say they are providing and what employees understand is available to them and feel comfortable using.

 Explaining what businesses can do to support women’s mental health, Clare Price, Head of Psychological Services at Onebright, said:

 “Employers can play a key role in supporting the early identification of anxiety, depression and other mental health conditions and improving access to care.
 It’s an investment well worth making.
 Reducing the stigma surrounding mental health conditions and training managers and the workforce on how to start a conversation if they are concerned about an employee is a great first step.

-“Further to this it is worth including content about mental health in company newsletters, on any internal intranet and in other employee communications.
-If left untreated, mental ill health may have a significant impact on organisational outcomes.
-It may also adversely impact multiple areas of employee performance, including focus and decision making, time management, completing physical tasks, social interactions, and communication.
+“Further to this, it is worth including content about mental health in company newsletters, on any internal intranet and in other employee communications.
+If left untreated, mental ill health may significantly impact organisational outcomes.
+It may also adversely impact multiple areas of employee performance, including focus and decision-making, time management, completing physical tasks, social interactions, and communication.
 Like most physical health conditions, early detection and effective treatment lessen the severity and impact of the returning quality of life.